kite-sdk/kite/cdk-data/src/main/markdown/guide.md

 as it's committed to storage.

 ### Partitioned Datasets

+_Summary_

+* Datasets may be partitioned by attributes of the entity (i.e. fields of the record).
+* Partitioning is transparent to readers and writers.
+* Partitons also conform to the `Dataset` interface.
+* A `PartitionStrategy` controls how a dataset is partitioned, and is part of the `DatasetDescriptor`.

 Datasets may optionally be partitioned to facilitate piecemeal storage management, as well as optimized access to data under one or more predicates.
 A